GREAT NEWS : Classes returning 14.09. 2021.

-I have taught Life Drawing for over 20 years to complete beginners, professional artists and university lecturers.
-Many of my students have gone on to become highly successful figurative artists and quite a few of them are now art teachers themselves !
+I have taught Life Drawing for well over 20 years to complete beginners, professional artists and university lecturers.
+Many of my students have gone on to become highly successful artists & designers and quite a few of them are now art teachers, illustrators, animators and concept artists !

 The Experimental Life Drawing Workshop is a very popular course – often selling out before the start of the term – so please book early.